-MicroTester LT Tip: Microbeam Position
+MicroTester G2 Tip: Microbeam Position

-For most testing it is desirable to move the microbeam forward until it touches the front edge of the chamber and then move it backward a very small amount.
+For most testing it is desirable to move the microbeam forward until it touches the glass and then move it backward a very small amount.
 It is usually obvious when the microbeam touches the glass because it will jump suddenly in the live image.